Native American Facts For Kids was written for young people learning about the Wiyot tribe for school or home-schooling reports. We encourage students

 Why are there so few Wiyot people today?

 He and his followers killed almost all of them.
-The Wiyot tribe had to merge with other California Indians like the
+After this massacre, the Wiyot tribe had to merge with other California Indians like the

 Yurok and the